rheinbaylab/cDNA-detector/README.md

 **Output files**

 If cDNAs are detected, `cdna-detector detect` outputs several files.
-If 0 cDNA is detected in input files, only 1 file `SAMPLE_ID.log` will be generated.
+If no cDNA is detected in the input, only the `SAMPLE_ID.log` log file will be generated.
 Important files are explained below:

 1. `SAMPLE_ID.log`: log file.